Wattle Looper

 General Species Information:

-Found on Ellura (in the Murray Mallee, SA), the Adelaide Hills and elsewhere
+Found on Ellura (in the Murray Mallee, SA), the Adelaide Hills, the Flinders Ranges and elsewhere

 ~7mm body & head, ~20mm wingspan